Approximating the closest structured singular matrix polynomial: Introduction

 The article is organized as follows.
-In Section \ref{sec: section ODE based approach} we introduce a functional associated to the considered matrix nearness problem and formulate it as a minimization (to zero) of such a functional.
-Then - for the unstructured case $\cS = \C^{n \times n}$ - we propose a gradient system approach for its numerical minimization.
-The approach we propose is a two-level iterative method.
-In Section \ref{sec:Structured_distance to singularity} we focus on problems with structure.
+In Section \ref{sec: section ODE based approach} we provide several starting notions and formulate the considered matrix nearness problem as an optimization problem.
+In Section \ref{sec:Structured_distance to singularity} we propose a method for the numerical approximation of the structured distance to singularity.
+We introduce a functional associated with the optimization problem and propose a two-level iterative method for its numerical minimization.
 Then in Section \ref{sec:computationa-approach} we make some computational considerations and show some illustrative numerical examples.
 Finally in Section \ref{sec:distance_for_common_kernel} we address the problem of finding the closest polynomial whose coefficient matrices share a left/right common kernel, where we propose a method ad hoc; a few numerical experiments illustrate the behaviour of the method and conclude the article.